 As a Houston estate planning attorney, I can help your parents come up with an estate planning strategy.
 But first, you’ve got to have those tough conversations.
 Here’s how to talk to them about power of attorney.

-But before you start worrying about which is right for your parents, you need to talk to them about it.
-These tips will help you take on this difficult task.
+Before you start worrying about what’s right for your parents, initiate your estate planning conversation.
+These tips will assist you in this challenging task.

 Start the Conversation Now